jadynskye/HTML-CSS-Projects/README.md

   ![Screenshot](text.png)
   ![Screenshot](text2.png)

-- **Google Search Clone** → A simple HTML & CSS recreation of Google’s homepage design, with centered logo, pill-shaped search bar, and aligned buttons.
+- **Google Search Clone** → A finished recreation of Google’s homepage design, with centered logo, pill-shaped search bar, and aligned buttons.
  ![Screenshot](google.png)
 (More will be added as the collection grows!)